stammy/focal-point/README.md

 ## Landscape and Portrait Aspect Ratios

 Out of the box all images are considered to be landscape with a 4x3 aspect ratio, and portrait images are generalized to a 3x4 aspect ratio.
 These ratios are used to help crop images as they are resized.
-Because of the nature of the CSS _em_ unit and its ability to adapt to its surroundings, it allows the crop and resize to be elastic to the images original dimensions.
-While cropping and resizing images, the _em_ unit does not render strict 4x3 or 3x4 ratio images, but instead adjust to the image as it resizes.
+Because of the nature of the CSS _em_ unit and its ability to adapt to its surroundings, it allows the crop and resize to be elastic to the image's original dimensions.
+While cropping and resizing images, the _em_ unit does not render strict 4x3 or 3x4 ratio images, but instead adjusts relative to the image's dimensions as it resizes.
 Check out the demos to get a better idea of how they work.

 ## CSS Framework Classnames